hollownotempty/Portfolio_4/README.md

 ## Structure

 All pages on this site contain a nav bar and footer that contain links to the other pages on the site as well as social media links and small about section on the producer.
+The site is built using a blue monochrome color palette.

 ### Home